dottjt/plastic/chapters/05-therapy.md

 A mature fight-fighter with a body like a well-kept fire axe, covered in the tan ripple of a thoughtless afternoon, fucking your wife by the poolside as you watch by in self-justified shame.

+"Maybe I'm not the right person to help you with your problems.
+You seem resistant to this idea that I can help you."
+Well, fuck.
+There ya have it folks.
+I was just another discarded reminder in this game of bastard cards.

+"I don't think you trust me to help you understand your own problems."
+Correct.
+I didn't trust her.
+I didn't trust her to understand my pain.
+I didn't trust to truly understand what it was like to even fathom the loneliness that held itself in high regard.
+Maybe I didn't trust her because I was barely willing to trust myself.

+I wasn't quite sure what to think as I left her office.